 This thou perceiv’st, which makes thy love more strong,

 To love that well which thou must leave ere long.

 My literature professor, shaggy, thin, and middle-aged, dug his hands into his loose and faded jeans pockets as he recited this sonnet from memory.
 His clothes hanger of a body faced the class, but his eyes searched out the window onto one of those bone gray autumn days when a scattering of gold and scarlet leaves still cling to their branches in a way that makes you feel anxious for some reason.
 He said he liked to read Sonnet 73 during this passage of fall.
 An acclaimed poet in his own right, he seemed to find a kind of shy pleasure in performing to us young, community college students, whether we shared his passion or not.
 As soon as he spilled the first lines, his limbs loosened a bit as his trunk formed a question mark.
 He rocked in his tread-worn loafers as his generous, glassy eyes searched the naked branches for what, I don’t know.

 That day he taught a roomful of freshmen a lesson in time, love, and the laws of physics.
 About how ocean waves will inevitably wash away the precious monuments we build.
-We stared at him with dumb eyes, like how a child must stare at a tidal wave before it comes crashing down, in equal parts wonder, disbelief, and fear.
+We stared at him with dumb eyes in wonder, resistance, and fear.